Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 - Check for your package in the [azure.github.io docs](https://azure.github.io/azure-sdk-for-python/).
 If the reference exists, move to the next step.
 - Clone the [azure-sdk](https://github.com/Azure/azure-sdk) repo.
 - Remove the line entry for the Python `azure-mypackage` in the releases [inventory.csv](https://github.com/Azure/azure-sdk/blob/main/_data/releases/inventory/inventory.csv).
-(Example)
+(Example)[TODO: link]
-- Create a PR and leave it in the Python reviews channel.
+- Create a PR and leave it in the (TODO: add where the PR should be left for review) for review.
-- Leave the PR in the Python reviews channel.
+- Once approved, merge.
+The updated index without reference to `azure-mypackage` should be updated within (TODO: insert time frame for updates to populate).

 ## Update docs.microsoft.com

 - Instructions on deprecating packages: [Azure SDK deprecation guidelines (eng.ms)](https://eng.ms/docs/products/azure-developer-experience/develop/sdk-deprecation-guidelines)
 - For ref docs: mark the package as deprecated in the [appropriate metadata file](https://github.com/Azure/azure-sdk/blob/main/_data/releases/latest/python-packages.csv).
 This will put packages under the Legacy moniker.
-Text analytics and anomaly detector are already there.

 ## Update overview/conceptual documentation that points to deprecated packages